BURGS-VT/containers-assignment/README.md

 Before doing this, we must choose a unique port number to expose your running container.
 This is because you cannot have two processes running on the same port, and the entire class shares the rlogin machines.

-Calculate your port number using the formula `6 * <LAST 4 DIGITS OF STUDENT ID>`.
-For example, if my student ID ended in `5432` I would choose port `32592` as my port.
+Calculate your port number using the formula `(6 * <LAST 4 DIGITS OF STUDENT ID>) + 1024`.
+For example, if my student ID ended in `5432` I would choose port `33616` as my port.
 Use this port for the remainder of the assignment.
 ```
 $ docker run --rm -d -p <YOUR PORT>:80 --name web nginx
 ```